CineDev/NSTextStorage-with-paragraph-tracking/README.md

 This behavior is important when any paragraph represents a specific object in your model.
 So, every single change to the text storage will be	reflected	in the appropriate object of your model.

 As a result, you now get an opportunity to track changes paragraph-by-paragraph and reflect those changes in your model.
-That will make it easy to persist with, let's say, Core Data.
+That will make it easy not only to build a custom logic with your model, but to persist with, let's say, Core Data as well.

 ### Usage:
 Just include DescriptedTextStorage.swift, ParagraphDescriptor.swift and CustromAttributes.swift in your project.
 Optionally you can add DescriptedTextStorageTests.swift into the Unit Test target of your project to make sure everything works fine.